Parkstone Primary

 Mrs C Collins Year 5/6 Teacher

-Miss C Thompson Year 5/6 Teacher (currently on maternity leave)
+Miss C Thompson Year 5/6 Teacher (maternity leave)

 Mrs R Robinson Year 5/6 Teacher